havardh/javaflow/readme.md

 ## Example ##

-The `javaflow` utility takes a list of Java class files writes the flow types for the models to the standard output.
+`javaflow` takes a list of Java class files, and writes the flow types for the models to the standard output.

+A simple example is the follwing convertion of `Post.java` to `post.js`.

 ```
 public class Post {